Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

 \subsection{Attention Network Impact on Kernel Weight Distribution}

-As stated previously, our proposed model incorporates a G2A module to extract the most pertinent information while alleviating computational load.
-We examined the kernel weight distribution of specific modules in our model, as illustrated in Figure \ref{fig_weight_dist}.
-For the EDFX dataset, regarding the LSFE or the local pattern observer, the weights are distributed throughout the range of $[-0.4, 0.4]$ in both directions.
+As stated previously, our proposed model incorporates a G2A module to extract the most pertinent information while alleviating the computational load.
+We examined the kernel weight distribution of specific modules in our model, as shown in Figure \ref{fig_weight_dist}.
+For the EDFX dataset, regarding the LSFE or local pattern observer, the weights were distributed throughout the range of $[-0.4, 0.4]$ in both directions.
 In addition, it highlights two main areas of interest: the less influential region (LIR) and the influential region (IR).
-In the LIR, there are numerous scattered weight distributions forming an amorphous colony upon which the LIRs are established.
-In the IR, there is a densely populated weight region with a rectangular configuration.
-Comparatively, the G2A module's weight distribution for the EDFX dataset also has a rectangular shape akin to the IR of the LSFE module.
-Although the IRs of the LSFE and the G2A region share a similar shape, they differ in weight amplitude and their effect on computational overhead.
-In the IR of LSFE, there is a large dark area, whereas for the G2A, there are two smaller regions with lower amplitudes.
-The segmentation of their weight regions eliminates some redundant weights in-between, corresponding to irrelevant long-retention information of local features.
-This pattern is consistent with the other two datasets.
-The LSFE region spans approximately $[-0.5, 0.5]$, whereas the G2A region spans around $[-0.1, 0.1]$.
-The LSFE region has several dense areas that capture both relevant and irrelevant data, while the G2A regions consist of multiple smaller dense areas that contain the most relevant information and exclude redundant ones.
-This exclusion significantly influences the computational complexity of the model, reducing the total number of parameters to 1.41 M, compared to the model of \citet{Li_Chen_Liu_Zhao_2023} which has 2.50 M parameters and lower performance results, as detailed in Table \ref{tab_perf_comp}.
+In the LIR, numerous scattered weight distributions form an amorphous colony on which the LIRs are established.
+In the IR, a densely populated weight region with a rectangular configuration exists.
+Comparatively, the G2A module's weight distribution for the EDFX dataset also has a rectangular shape, similar to the IR of the LSFE module.
+Although the IRs of the LSFE and G2A regions share a similar shape, they differ in weight amplitude and their effect on computational overhead.
+In the IR of LSFE, there is a large dark area, whereas for G2A, there are two smaller regions with lower amplitudes.
+The segmentation of their weight regions eliminates some redundant weights, corresponding to irrelevant long-retention information of local features.
+This pattern was consistent with the other two datasets.
+The LSFE region spanned approximately $[-0.5, 0.5]$, whereas the G2A region spanned approximately $[-0.1, 0.1]$.
+The LSFE region has several dense areas that capture both relevant and irrelevant data, whereas the G2A regions consist of multiple smaller dense areas that contain the most relevant information and exclude redundant data.
+This exclusion significantly influenced the computational complexity of the model, reducing the total number of parameters to 1.41 M, compared to the model of \textcite{Li_Chen_Liu_Zhao_2023}, which had 2.50 M parameters and lower performance results, as detailed in Table \ref{tab_perf_comp}.